ifexthy/voynich-nlp-analysis/README.md

 🔍 Overview
 -----------

-This project explores the underlying structure of the Voynich Manuscript using modern natural language processing techniques.
-By analyzing transliterated word forms, we apply clustering, POS inference, and syntactic modeling to test whether the manuscript behaves like a real language — even without deciphering glyph meanings.
+This started as a personal challenge to figure out what modern NLP could tell us about the Voynich Manuscript — without falling into translation speculation or pattern hallucination.
+I'm not a linguist or cryptographer.
+I just wanted to see if something as strange as Voynichese would hold up under real language modeling: clustering, POS inference, Markov transitions, and section-specific patterns.

+Spoiler: it kinda did.

+This repo walks through everything — from suffix stripping to SBERT embeddings to building a lexicon hypothesis.
+No magic, no GPT guessing.
+Just a skeptical test of whether the manuscript has *structure that behaves like language*, even if we don’t know what it’s saying.

 * * *